Plants in Iceland | Flora Under the Arctic Circle

 Mývatn form above looks like another planet.

-These unique algae formations are caused by very gentle wave action which round the plant matter into these rather adorable spherical organisms.
-In Iceland, they are called 'Kúluskítur' which translates to 'Dirtballs' and their survival might be threatened as their colonies have been rapidly declining in recent years.
+These unique algae formations are caused by very gentle wave action, which round the plant matter into these rather adorable spherical organisms.
+In Iceland, they are called 'Kuluskitur', which translates to 'Dirtballs,' and their survival might be threatened as their colonies have been rapidly declining in recent years.

-In Japan, some enthusiasts treasure marimo as pets and here in Iceland, they have been a protected species since 2004.
+In Japan, some enthusiasts treasure marimo as pets, and here in Iceland, they have been a protected species since 2004.

 Iceland Moss (Cetraria islandica)